iTrace: Click-Based Gaze Visualization on the Apple Vision Pro: Discussion

-Due to Apple's privacy restrictions, access to the continuous raw gaze data on the device is forbidden, limiting the frequency of the collected eye-tracking data.
+\textbf{Lack of Continuous Gaze Access.} Due to Apple's privacy restrictions, access to the continuous raw gaze data on the device is forbidden, limiting the frequency of the collected eye-tracking data.
 Instead, gaze coordinates are only available to the system at the moment of user interaction, such as a click or tap, which only provides discrete gaze points and limits the completeness of the generated heatmap.